OpenLMIS/openlmis-stockmanagement/demo-data/README.md

 Defined in stockmanagement.physical_inventories.json and stockmanagement.physical_inventory_line_items.json.

-For the EPI program, two physical inventories are recorded for two health facilities (Cuamba in the Cuamba district and Assumane in the Lichinga district).
+For the EPI program, two physical inventories are recorded for three health facilities (Cuamba and Lurio in the Cuamba district and Assumane in the Lichinga district).

 ## Stock Events